USFOneHealthCodeathon2021/Team1/README.md

 ## Objectives
-To create a predictive model of adverse events for different SARS-CoV-2 vaccines based upon patient metadata.
+Our objective in this project is to design a predictive model based on machine learning for the adverse effects of COVID-19 vaccination in US.
+We will usee the relevant data (primarily metadata and disease history) stored in Vaccine adverse events reporting system (VAERS) managed by CDC.
+Finally, we would like to create an web app for the users to predict the possible adverse effect which they might experience post vaccination.

 ## Methods and Implementation